2006 timeline of the War in Somalia: Attacks on Mogadishu and Bali-Dogle Airports

 On December 25, 2006, Ethiopian jets bombed Mogadishu's main airport held by the ICU since June 2006.
 Witnesses reported MiG fighter jets fired missiles into the airport twice.
 One person was killed and a number injured.
 Further north, Beledweyne was also bombed, according to witnesses.
 The fighting between the Ethiopian-backed TFG and the ICU became stretched to over 400 km of land.

 Bali-Dogle airport in southern Somalia was also reported struck.
 This airport lies 115 km northwest of Mogadishu in the district of Wanlaweyne about halfway between the capital and the front lines at Burhakaba.

 The TFG declared the borders of Somalia were closed.
-The Ethiopian attacks on the airports were due to claims the airports had recently been used for "unauthorized flights."
+The Ethiopian attacks on the airports were due to claims the airports had recently been used for "unauthorized flights".
 This presumably relates to prior flights allegedly carrying Islamist volunteers wishing to fight for the ICU.

 Retreat of the ICU

 December 26, 2006

 On December 26, 2006 the Council of Islamic Courts fighters retreated from the main frontline after a week of artillery and mortar duels and attacks by Somali transitional government and Ethiopian soldiers, witnesses say.
 Ethiopian forces took control of Burhakaba early on Tuesday without any fighting, Jama Nur, Al Jazeera's correspondent in Mogadishu, reported.
 Transitional government and Ethiopian forces have moved 40 km towards the capital since taking control of Baladweyne town on Monday, he said.

 Islamist spokesman Abdi Kafi said in response to the impending Ethiopian attack on the capital that "It will be their destruction and doomsday" and that "It is a matter of time before we start striking at them from all directions".

-"A joint Somali government and Ethiopian force has broken the back of the international terrorist forces… These forces are in full retreat," Meles Zenawi told reporters in Addis Ababa, adding that up to 1,000 Islamist fighters had been killed.
+"A joint Somali government and Ethiopian force has broken the back of the international terrorist forces...
+These forces are in full retreat," Meles Zenawi told reporters in Addis Ababa, adding that up to 1,000 Islamist fighters had been killed.
 "A few are Somali but the majority are foreigners," he said of the dead.

-Meles said that the Ethiopian army was half-way on its mission in Somalia.
+Meles said that the Ethiopian army was halfway on its mission in Somalia.
 Ethiopian Ambassador to Somalia, Abdulkarin Farah took time to list some of the 17 cities Ethiopian and Somali government forces had overrun:

 Lastly, he said that the Ethiopian and TFG forces were advancing on the airport at Bali-Dogle.